 When mice were exposed to a novel environment, c-Fos-dependent expression of Venus-Akaluc lit up in a small population of activated neurons.
 The researchers concluded that this activation is the neural ensemble for spatial learning in the hippocampus.

 Therefore, the AkaBLI system allowed the researchers to monitor single cells responsible for spatial learning in a novel environment.
-Its ability to penetrate brain tissues, coupled with high spatial and temporal resolution, makes it a powerful improvement.
-In the era of single cell research, AkaBLI is likely to be widely used in upcoming research for identifying neural ensembles underlying behaviors.
+Its ability to penetrate brain tissues, coupled with a high spatial and temporal resolution, makes it a powerful improvement.
+In the era of single-cell research, AkaBLI is likely to be widely used in upcoming research for identifying neural ensembles underlying behaviors.

 Advantages and Disadvantages of Bioluminescence Imaging

 Like every research tool, BLI has its advantages and limitations.
 While bioluminescence offers a means to report the biological process of interest, researchers also need to be aware of its shortcomings.

 The advantages of BLI include:

 - Non-invasive: Genetically encoded reporters that are expressed in vivo, allowing for longitudinal studies in free-behaving animals.

 - Non-phototoxic: BLI does not require an exogenous excitation light for signal detection, thereby avoiding photobleaching and phototoxicity.